BigFatDAO/daole/README.md

 <sup>https://github.com/NomicFoundation/hardhat-boilerplate.git used as template</sup>

-# Eth CLub 7 - Algorithmic Agnel Investment DAO
+# Eth Club 7 - Algorithmic Agnel Investment DAO
 ## Daole

 Eth Club 7 is a DAO that is split into "Clubs" with 7 members each.